jalbertsr/suffragium/README.md

   PORT=3000
   ```

-- Mongodb path and database to use:
+- Mongodb path and database to use, this example uses a local database, but of course you can use any remote mongoDB, I recommend using [mlab](https://mlab.com/) if you're new to web development.

   ```
   urlDb=mongodb://localhost:27017/NAME_DB